 Non-addictive painkillers work on different nerve-ending receptors than habit-forming painkillers.
 Some medications are safeguarded by an interesting feature.
 For instance, a medication named Hysingla ER, developed by Purdue Pharma, L.P., turns into a “goo” when crushed.
 So, it is impossible to snort or shoot the drug; this does not make it impossible to become addicted to Hysingla ER, but it may help to reduce deaths caused by intravenous overdose deaths.

 The FDA asserts that “the tablet is difficult to crush, break or dissolve, making it tougher for abusers to snort or inject it.
-“According to WebMd, “The FDA said that newly approved Hysingla ER (hydrocodone bitartrate) is an extended-release tablet to treat pain severe enough to require daily, round-the-clock, long-term opioid treatment that can’t be eased by other pain medications.”
+“According to WebMd, “The FDA said that newly approved Hysingla ER (hydrocodone bitartrate) is an extended-release tablet to treat pain severe enough to require daily, around-the-clock, long-term opioid treatment that can’t be eased by other pain medications.”

 Also, WebMd states that the drug is “not approved for ‘as-needed’ pain relief.
 “The FDA, states that the “different versions of Hysingla contain 20, 30, 40, 60, 80, 100 and 120 milligrams of hydrocodone to be taken every 24 hours.”
 Another plus to Hysingla ER is that it does not carry the same “liver toxicity associated with painkillers that contain both hydrocodone and acetaminophen” (WebMD).

 Cara Therapeutics is a Connecticut-based pharmaceutical company.
 Cara Therapeutics recently unveiled their new compound, called CR845.
-CR845 does not directly enter into the brain, which decreases chances of getting high.
+CR845 does not directly enter into the brain, which decreases the chances of getting high.
 This type of medication also reduces some of the classic opiate side effects, like nausea, seizure, and hallucinations.

 Currently, Cara Therapeutics is researching and developing an IV form of CR845, which would mainly be consumed by post-operative patients.
 The company hopes to eventually make a pill-form to help address the symptoms associated with chronic pain, which would be a revolution in the field of pain management.